-\textit{Summary -} In summary, using our novel fully first principles computational approach based on the \textit{ab initio} time-dependent density functional theory we investigated the dispersion, Landau damping, and non-trivial polarizations of magnons in technologically relevant non-collinear triangular kagome antiferromagnet Mn$_3$Rh.

-We found the decay rates to depend strikingly on the magnon polarization even for modes of comparable momentum and energy.
-The underlying mechanism has been revealed to originate from resonances in the Landau damping involving very specific transitions within the non-collinear electronic band structure.
-We hope these insights will stimulate further developments in the non-collinear magnonics.
+\textit{Summary -} Using our novel first principles computational scheme based on the \textit{ab initio} time-dependent density functional theory, we investigated the dispersion, spatial shapes, and the Landau damping magnons in non-collinear triangular kagome antiferromagnet Mn$_3$Rh.
+We found the decay rates to differ strongly depending on the magnon polarization even for modes of comparable momentum and energy.
+Magnons of certain polarization involve in the resonant Landau damping resulting in the hotspots in the Brillouin zone signifying that mostly electrons of specific momenta form the Stoner pairs the magnons decay into.
+At the same time, there appear comparably long-living high energy modes of remarkable spintronic potential.
+We link this polarization-selective damping to the underlying non-collinear altermagnetic band structure.
+We hope our study will stimulate further developments in the non-collinear magnonics.